AurevoirXavier/codewars-haskell/6kyu/Sum of integer combinations/README.md

 ## Thinking

-You may have some question.
+You may have some questions.
 So here's an example:

 ```haskell
 find [1, 2] 2